 Modular Activation and Experimentation

 Because components are loosely coupled, teams can swap tools as needs evolve.
 If a new identity resolution vendor offers better accuracy, you can replace that layer without rebuilding your entire stack.
 If you want to test a new activation channel, you add a connector without re-architecting your data model.
+This flexibility is the composable stack’s defining strength — and the source of its structural limitation for AI use cases, where the full cycle must close without crossing vendor boundaries.

 Pros and Cons of Composable CDPs